 Young Life brings the good news of Jesus Christ into the lives of adolescents with an approach that is respectful of who kids are and hopeful about who they can be.
 Young Life aims to make a difference in the kids’ lives by introducing them to adults who care about kids in their community.
 Young Life leaders are adults who share hope, fun and lasting friendships with kids.

-Chris Fisher is the director for the East Austin area Young Life, where much of the local work is focused.
-Find out more about Young Life at austin.younglife.org.
+Chris Fisher is the director for the Northeast Austin area Young Life, where much of the local work is focused.
+Find out more at Northeast Austin Young Life.

 You can contact Chris at email@example.com or send him mail at:Young Life